-- Make sure the disc is inserted into the optical disc drive with the label facing upward.
+Make sure the disc is inserted into the optical disc drive with the label facing upward.
 Make sure the necessary program(s) is installed according to the manufacturer's instructions.
 If a disc is dirty or damaged, your computer will stop responding.
-Follow these steps: Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer.
-Turning off your computer with the Ctrl+Alt+Delete keys may cause loss of unsaved data.
-Remove the disc from the optical disc drive.
-Check the disc for dirt or damage.
-If you need to clean the disc, see Handling Discs (page 118) for instructions.
-If you are playing a disc and cannot hear sound, do any of the following: The volume may have been turned off by the Fn+F2 keys or the muting (S1) button.
+Follow these steps: 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer.
+2 Remove the disc from the optical disc drive.
+3 Check the disc for dirt or damage.
+If you need to clean the disc, see Handling Discs (page 105) for instructions.
+If y ou are playing a disc and cannot hear sound, do any of the following: The volume may have been turned off by the $\mathbf{Fn+F2}$ keys or the muting (S1) button.
 Press the keys or the button once again.
-The volume may have been minimized by the Fn+F3 keys.
-Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound.
+The volume may have been minimized by the $Fn+F3$ keys.
+Keep pressing the $Fn+F4$ keys to turn up the volume loud enough to hear sound.
 Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings.
 Check the volume setting in the audio mixer.
 If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer.
 Make sure the correct driver software is installed.
-Follow these steps: Click Start and Control Panel. - 3 Click System.
+Follow these steps: 1 Click Start and Control Panel.
+2 Click System and Maintenance.